sudhayadavenkatesh/tail2home/README.md

 - User can browse and search for available pets for adoption.
 - They can filter pets based on pet type i.e. dog, cat.
 - Tail2Home offer detailed pet profiles with photos and descriptions.
+- Tail2Home also offers blog section in which admin upload blogs stating the blog awareness.
+- Users can only view the blogs
+- Admin can manage the blogs section from admin panel

 ## Technology Stack
 Tail2Home is built using the MERN stack (MongoDB, Express.js, React, Node.js) with added JWT authentication and OTP verification.